stylus/stylus/docs/bifs.md

       font-size: 30px;
     }

-## define(name, expr)
+## define(name, expr[, global])

-Allows to create or overwrite a variable with a given name, passed as a string, onto current scope.
+Allows to create or overwrite a variable with a given name, passed as a string, onto current scope (or global scope if `global` is true).

 This bif can be useful on those cases in which you'd wish interpolation in variable names: